knupel/ROMANESCO-Processing/README.md

-## Romanesco Unu 1.2.1.31
+## Romanesco Unu 1.3.0.31
-Romanesco is a Generative Live Art Application.
+Generative Live Art Application
 2011-2018

 Those sketches are the progress in work, writen for Processing 3.3.7